The Pearl (novella)

-The Pearl is a novella by the American author John Steinbeck.
-The story, first published in 1947, follows a pearl diver, Kino, and explores man’s purpose as well as greed, defiance of societal norms, and evil.
-Steinbeck's inspiration was a Mexican folk tale from La Paz, Baja California Sur, Mexico, which he had heard in a visit to the formerly pearl-rich region in 1940.
+The Pearl is a piece of literature by the American author John Steinbeck.
+It was first published as a short story in 1945, and later published as an expanded novella two years later.
+The story follows a pearl diver, Kino, and explores man's purpose as well as greed, defiance of societal norms, and evil.
+Steinbeck's inspiration was a Mexican folk tale from La Paz, Baja California Sur, which he had heard in a visit to the formerly pearl-rich region in 1940.

 The book was adapted as a Mexican film named La Perla (1947) and as a cult Kannada movie Ondu Muttina Kathe (1987).
 The story is one of Steinbeck's most popular books and has been widely used in middle and high school classes.
 The Pearl is sometimes considered a parable.

 Plot

-Kino, a poor pearl fisherman, lives with his wife Juana and their infant son Coyotito in La Paz, Baja California Sur.
-Kino sees a scorpion crawl down one of the ropes holding up the hanging box that serves as Coyotito's crib and tries to remove it.
-However, Coyotito shakes the rope, causing the scorpion to fall into the box and sting him.
-Kino and Juana visit the local doctor, but are turned away because of their poverty and his prejudices toward Amerindians.
+Kino, a poor pearl fisherman, lives with his wife, Juana, and their infant son, Coyotito, in La Paz, Baja California Sur.
+One day, Kino sees a scorpion crawl down one of the ropes holding up the hanging box that serves as Coyotito's crib and tries to remove it.
+However, Coyotito shakes the frayed rope, causing the scorpion to fall into the box and sting him.
+Kino and Juana visit the local doctor but are turned away because of their poverty and his prejudices toward Amerindians.

 As Juana applies a seaweed poultice to the sting, Kino dives for oysters from his canoe, hoping to find a pearl valuable enough to cover the treatment fee.
-One oyster yields an immense pearl, which he calls "The Pearl of the World"; news of its discovery spreads quickly, and some of the family's neighbors start to resent Kino's luck in finding it.
+One oyster yields an immense pearl, which Kino calls "The Pearl of the World"; news of its discovery spreads quickly, and some of the family's neighbors start to resent Kino's luck in finding it.
 Unaware of these reactions, Kino envisions selling the pearl and using the money to improve his family's lives.
 The doctor visits them to treat Coyotito, even though the baby seems to be recovering, and Kino promises to pay him after selling the pearl.

 That night, Kino drives off a thief who attempts to break into his house.
-Juana warns him that the pearl will destroy the family, but Kino insists that it is their only chance for a better life.
+Juana warns Kino that the pearl will destroy the family, but Kino insists that it is their only chance for a better life.
 He goes to sell it the next day, not knowing that all the pearl dealers in La Paz are working for a single buyer and conspiring to keep prices low.
 Pretending that Kino's pearl is of poor quality, they make offers of 1,500 pesos at most; he angrily rejects them, believing the pearl to be worth 50,000 pesos, and vows to sell it in the capital instead.